French and British interregnum in the Dutch East Indies: British interregnum (1811–1816)

-In the middle of 1809 the Colonial Governor of India, the 1st Earl of Minto wanted to conquer the lucrative Spice islands.
+In the middle of 1809 the Colonial Governor-General of India, the 1st Earl of Minto wanted to conquer the lucrative Spice Islands.
 For the East India Company the occupation of these islands meant not only a reduction of Dutch and French trade and power in the East Indies but also an equivalent gain to the company of the rich trade in spice.
 In addition the conquest of these islands meant that they would be a good base from which to conquer Java.
 In 1810 the most heavily defended islands Banda Neira, Ambon and Ternate fell, and by August the region had been conquered with little loss.

 In 1811, Java fell to a British force under Minto.
 He appointed Sir Thomas Stamford Raffles as lieutenant governor of Java.
 Raffles carried further the administrative centralisation previously initiated by Daendels.
 He planned to group the regencies of Java into 16 residencies.
 He ended Dutch administrative methods, liberalised the system of land tenure, and extended trade.
 Raffles tried to implement the liberal economic principles and the cessation of compulsory cultivation in Java.

 Raffles took his residence at Buitenzorg and despite having a small subset of Britons as his senior staff, he kept many of the Dutch civil servants in the governmental structure.
 He also negotiated peace and mounted several military expeditions against local Javanese princes.
-The most significant of these was 21 June 1812 assault on Yogyakarta, one of the two most powerful indigenous polities in Java.
-During the attack the Yogyakarta kraton was badly damaged and sacked, with Raffles seizing much of the contents of the court archive.
-The event was unprecedented in Javanese history, as it was the first time an indigenous court had been captured by a European army, resulting in the humiliation of the local aristocracy.
-Raffles also ordered an expedition to Palembang in Sumatra to depose the local sultan, Mahmud Badaruddin II, and to seize the nearby Bangka Island to set up a permanent British presence in the area.
+Rumours of plans by the Yogyakarta Sultanate to launch an attack against the British led to uneasiness among Britons in Java.
+On 20 June 1812, Raffles led a 1,200-strong British force to capture the Royal Palace of Yogyakarta.
+Yogyakarta forces, surprised by the attack, were easily defeated; the palace fell in one day, and was subsequently sacked and burnt.
+Raffles ordered much of the palace's archives to be removed, taking them back with him.
+The attack was unprecedented in Javanese history, as it was the first time an indigenous palace had been captured by a European army, humiliating the Yogyakarta Sultanate.

+Raffles also ordered an expedition to Palembang in Sumatra to depose the local sultan, Mahmud Badaruddin II, and to seize the nearby Bangka Island to set up a permanent British presence in the area in case Java was ceded back to the Dutch.
 Other than Javanese court archives, Raffles also sent a number of Javanese archaeological artefacts, such as a Buddha head from Borobudur and two large ancient Javanese stone inscriptions, known today as the Minto Stone and the Calcutta Stone to Lord Minto as a token of appreciation.